imrockpan/tapicker-docs/pages/docs/introduction.en-US.md

-# What is DataPicker?
+# What is Tapicker?

-DataPicker is a professional web data collector that can extract or collect data from any website, and then export the data as Excel or JSON files.
+Tapicker is a professional web data collector that can extract or collect data from any website, and then export the data as Excel or JSON files.
 It's very easy to use and friendly to novices, because you don't have to write any code, you can collect data with just a few clicks.

-DataPicker can even simulate human behavior to visit the target website.
+Tapicker can even simulate human behavior to visit the target website.

 OMG~ Can't believe how easy it is to collect data!